ArtPoon/slides/markdown/mimm4750g-l5.md

 * Until TKF91-type methods become feasible, we continue to use heurstic methods.
 * A <a href="https://en.wikipedia.org/wiki/Heuristic_(computer_science)">heuristic</a> is an algorithm for solving a problem that has no theoretical guarantee of being accurate.
 * In practice, heuristic is designed to quickly produce a solution that is "good enough".
+* For example, [greedy hill climbing](https://en.wikipedia.org/wiki/Hill_climbing) is a heuristic for locating a maximum that is not guaranteed to be the *global* maximum.

 ---